If you can’t find the answer to your question below, please contact us by clicking here.

 Unfortunately we don’t offer individual subsidy, however, we do support and honour all campers receiving subsidy with written authorization by the provider of subsidy.
 We can also help in finding a local subsidizer in your city.
-For more details on subsidies offered in your area see our Community page or contact our head office at 1-800-427-0536.

 What Do I Bring?

 Shin pads and soccer shoes are not mandatory, however, if you wish to bring them for use during the morning sessions you can.
 Be sure to bring/wear running shoes in case the camp must go indoors.